danrot/master-thesis/02_state-of-the-art.md

 node.

-The following listing shows the structure of the version history node linked in the `jcr:versionHistory` property, whereby the less important properties have been omitted:
+The following listing shows the structure of the version history node linked in the `jcr:versionHistory` property (the less important properties have been omitted):

 ```
 cafebabe-cafe-babe-cafe-babecafebabe: